SEL-Columbia/Revisit-Server/README.md

 # Facility Registry API Server

 A RESTful API that serves basic facility information, designed for simple integration with other applications that use facilities.
-Provides endpoints for querying facilities by various properties such as location, name, and type.
+Revisit provides endpoints for querying facilities by various properties such as location, name, and type as well as ways to update and add your own facility data.

-Revisit aims to provide context for your application and be a repository for global facility data.
+Revisit aims to be a global repository for facility data.
+Revisit offers context for your application in areas where a simple map does not provide enough direction.

 [![Build Status](https://travis-ci.org/SEL-Columbia/Revisit-Server.png)](https://travis-ci.org/SEL-Columbia/Revisit-Server)